 Technical Director (TD)

-The person responsible for managing all technical aspects of a live stream, including switching scenes, cueing media, and monitoring equipment.
+The person is responsible for managing all technical aspects of a live stream, including switching scenes, cueing media, and monitoring equipment.

 Tally Light